2012 BMW Z4 Interior

 Critics report that the 2012 BMW Z4 has a cabin filled with high-quality materials and clear, straightforward controls.
 However, a few reviewers complain that road noise is an unwelcome companion on the highway.
-A few test drivers also point out that since it’s a small, two-seat roadster, the Z4 doesn’t rival the practicality of similarly-priced luxury large cars.

 - "The Z4's classy interior uses premium materials and features fine craftsmanship.
 All Z4s made available for testing have had the leather upholstery that is standard on sDrive35i.
 The optional wood trim adds to the swanky vibe." -- Consumer Guide

 - "Despite its upsized footprint (relative to the Z3 or first Z4), this remains a smallish roadster with a very ‘personal’ passenger compartment.
 To that end, don't expect day-to-day practicality." -- Kelley Blue Book

 - "Noise, however, can be a problem in the Z4.
 With the hardtop over your head and the windows up, there's a fair amount of road noise in the cabin at highway speeds - so much, in fact, that you may have to raise your voice when talking to the person sitting next to you." -- Cars.com

 Most auto writers say that the 2012 BMW Z4's cabin is cozy, yet still offers enough space to accommodate passengers of all sizes.
 Still, one reviewer notes that he could’ve used more space, and like many sports cars, the Z4’s low-slung design means that entry and exit can be difficult.

 - "The cozy cabin has enough headroom and legroom for adults, and the standard manual tilt and telescopic steering wheel helps driver positioning." -- Consumer Guide